 The world's first UAV carrier ship, TCG Anadolu, delivered a powerful display of strength during the NATO Exercise Steadfast Dart 2026, not just with its air power, but with its amphibious capabilities as well.
 As Bayraktar TB3s launched from its deck made history in the sky, the FNSS-manufactured Armoured Amphibious Assault Vehicles (ZAHA) launching from the ship's well dock into the water captured the attention of NATO commanders just as much as the UAVs.
 Here is an insight into the development process, technical superiority, and global comparison of this strategic platform, designed as the master of both sea and land, a asset possessed by only a select few militaries in the world.

-Amphibious operations are among the most complex and risky types of operations in military doctrine.
-A unit must disembark from a secure ship, traverse the vulnerable sea surface, land on a beach exposed to enemy fire, and establish a foothold.
-This is where ZAHA comes in Turkey's solution developed to close this deadly gap.
-During Exercise Steadfast Dart 2026, the ZAHA fleet, launching from TCG Anadolu's well dock and powering through the waves to reach the shore, elevated the operational range and striking power of the Turkish Marine Corps to a new dimension.
+Amphibious operations are one of the most complex and risky types of operations in military doctrine.
+A unit must disembark from a safe ship, cross the undefended surface of the sea, and land on a beach exposed to enemy fire, and hold on there.
+The solution that Türkiye developed to bridge this deadly gap is called ZAHA.
+Launched from the dock of TCG Anadolu during the Steadfast Dart 2026 exercise, the ZAHA fleet, cutting through the waves to reach the shore, has taken the operational range and strike power of the Turkish Marines to a new level.

 An Engineering Challenge: The Development and Testing Process